In this article

 Sizes: 35–41 (equivalent to US 5–11) | Material: Leather | Design: 3” block heel, pointed square-toe | Price: $$$

 Berlin-based accessories house Aeyde was popular with our panel — Taylor, Sokolov, and Sold Out NYC founder Kiane von Mueffling mentioned it.
-All three like how Aedye’s pointed toe is every so slightly squared at the end, giving its shoes a “subtle western vibe,” Taylor says.
+All three like how Aedye’s pointed toe is ever so slightly squared at the end, giving its shoes a subtle western vibe.
 Sokolov and von Mueffling specifically directed us to the Leandras.
-A self-proclaimed Aeyde obsessive, von Mueffling praises the style’s high-quality leather, which is priced fairly and wears well over time, while Sokolov likes how the Leandra dresses up the most casual of outfits with its glossy finish.
+A self-proclaimed Aeyde obsessive, von Mueffling praises the style’s high-quality leather, which is priced fairly and wears well over time, while Sokolov likes how the boots’ glossy finish dresses up the most casual of outfits.

 Best (less expensive) pointed-toe ankle boots